huntse/uncarved/content/articles/free_software.md

 # Free Software

 ## A Small Collection of Free Software I have written

+*Note*: I think all of this software is now lost

 * [slidentd][5] - the sly ident daemon
 * [honest_identd][6] - The slidentd package also includes this if you want a simple identd that gives up usernames